Marketing Beginner Updated 2026-03-22

 If retention is below your industry benchmark, fix it before spending more on acquisition.
 Acquiring customers who leave quickly is wasteful.
 Once retention is healthy, scale acquisition to compound the effect.

-Want to improve retention with a product that compounds in value? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to improve retention with a product that compounds in value? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime